-Walk&Talk designates the Arts Festival of the Azores, which happens every year in July, and the annual program of residences that remains in operation throughout the year.
-Experimental and participative, Walk&Talk motivates the creation of new objects in dialogue with the territory and the socio-cultural specificities of the Azores region.
-The project focuses on the involvement of local communities and migrants around the knowledge generated in the broad field of arts, intersecting art, dance, performance, theatre, architecture, design, cinema and music.
+Walk&Talk is the annual Arts Festival of the Azores that happens during two weeks in July and the annual program of art residencies that are held throughout the year.
+Experimental and participative, Walk&Talk encourages the creation of new art objects in dialogue with the territory and the sociocultural specificities of the Azorean region.
+The project focuses on the involvement of local communities, migrants and visitors, through the knowledge that is generated by expanded domains of the arts, intersecting art, dance, performance, theatre, architecture, design, cinema and music.

-Walk&Talk is held in San Miguel since 2011, in 2016 it expanded its dynamics to Terceira Island and during nine editions it has hosted more than two hundred artists from multiple geographic and disciplinary backgrounds.
-The Festival has shaped an Art Circuit consisting of more than 70 interventions, more or less ephemeral, mapped and visited in public spaces, urban and rural, on the two islands of the archipelago.
-The festival program also includes an Exhibition Circuit with projects resulting mainly from artistic residencies, the presentation of shows, concerts, performances, conversations, parallel events in various cultural spaces of the region and initiatives that promote the production and sharing of knowledge.Anda&Fala
+Walk&Talk takes place in São Miguel Island since 2011, in 2016 expanded its dynamics to Terceira Island and during nine editions the project has hosted more than three hundred artists from multiple geographic and backgrounds.
+The festival shaped an Art Circuit consisting of more than 70 interventions, which are more or less ephemeral, are mapped and can be visited in urban and rural public spaces, on the two islands of the archipelago.
+The festival program also gathers an Exhibition Circuit with projects developed by artists’ in-residency, dance and theatre shows, music concerts, performances, talks, and parallel events in various cultural venues and initiatives that promote knowledge towards the arts.Anda&Fala

 Anda&Fala is a cultural non-profit, responsible for Walk&Talk and the projects Periférica - Brainstorming Culture and Geographies seminar, RARA - Crafts Residency of the Azores and PARES – Support Program for Artistic Activity in the Azores.